-The CRBV instituted recall referendums for public officials, replaced the bicameral legislature with a unicameral National Assembly, lengthened the presidential term from four to six years, and allowed for presidential re-election.
-Corrales argues that these amendments foreclosed pacted democracy in Venezuela and allowed for increased access to government for the politically disempowered.
-However, they also transformed the country into a hybrid regime, which are political systems that combine democratic and autocratic traits.25 The 1999 Constitution allowed for Rousseauian council-based democracy, but also created a "high-stakes" political system that reduced checks and balances and centralized political leadership.
-The advantages of holding executive office were indeed heightened, but the cost of remaining in the anti-Chavista opposition were overwhelming because state resources were deployed to party loyalists.
-Corrales posits that such clientelism or opportunistic social spending results from increased political competition and declining institutional constraints, especially after the failed 2004 recall referendum.
-Corrales calls this, "crowding out the opposition."26 Ultimately, Chávez's death in March 5, 2013 would leave Venezuela with a regime that not only reiterated features of thirty-year-long Puntofijismo, such as the politics of exclusion and rentier socialism, but that also produced contingent dynamics of its own, such as an illiberal and authoritarian hybrid regime.
+However, Chávez also departed considerably from Puntofijismo in several ways.
+According to Javier Corrales in Dragon in the Tropics, Chávez's constitutional reforms constructed a "hybrid regime."
+The first change Chávez made in 1999 was to rewrite the 1961 Constitution into the Bolivarian Constitution of Venezuela (CRBV).
+This document monumentally reorganized political life.
+It provided for recall referendums for public officials, replaced the bicameral legislature with a unicameral National Assembly, lengthened the presidential term to six years from four, and allowed for re-election of the president.
+These amendments, Corrales argues, foreclosed pacted democracy in Venezuela, allowing for increased access for the politically disempowered, but they also transformed the country into a hybrid regime.
+These are political systems that combine democratic traits (e.g., free elections) with autocratic ones (e.g., political repression).
+The 1999 Constitution allowed for Rousseauian council-based democracy, but also created a "high-stakes" political system that reduced checks and balances and centralized political leadership.
+The advantages of holding executive office were indeed heightened, but the cost of remaining in the anti-Chavista opposition proved increasingly overwhelming because state resources were deployed to party loyalists.
+Such clientelism or opportunistic social spending, Corrales posits, results from increased political competition and declining institutional constraints, both of which were especially true after the failed 2004 recall referendum.
+Corrales calls this, "crowding out the opposition."
+Ultimately, Chávez's death in March 5, 2013 would leave Venezuela with a regime that not only reiterated features of thirty-year-long Puntofijismo, such as the politics of exclusion and rentier socialism, but also produced contingent dynamics of its own, such as an illiberal and authoritarian hybrid regime.